By : Quentin - Categories : Histoires de vêtements

 It is worth noting that “1947” has become a kind of shared language in Japanese denim: each brand attempts to recreate that precise moment when jeans regained their prewar details while also introducing the modern silhouette that would define the 1950s.
 This is why so many “1947” models exist today among the best Japanese houses—each one being as much a reinterpretation as a strict reproduction.

-1953 marks the transition of jeans from workwear to cultural icon.
-Thanks to the film The Wild One and Marlon Brando’s image, denim became the symbol of a youth seeking freedom and breaking away from established norms.
-This evolution paved the way for the even more significant moment of 1955, when James Dean wore jeans in Rebel Without a Cause, fully establishing denim as the universal garment of youth.
+1953 marked the transition of jeans from workwear to a cultural icon.
+Thanks to the film The Wild One and the image of Marlon Brando (left), denim became a symbol of youth seeking freedom and rebellion against established norms.
+This evolution paved the way for the even greater phenomenon of 1955, when James Dean (right) wore jeans in Rebel Without a Cause, firmly establishing denim as the universal garment of youth.

-On the Japanese reproduction side, this period offers a large number of models that have become iconic in the field.
-We present a selection of the most widely cited and sought-after selvedge denim references directly inspired by the late 1940s / early 1950s.
+As far as Japanese reproductions are concerned, this period offers a large number of models that have become icons in their own right.
+We have selected some of the most celebrated and sought-after references among selvedge denim enthusiasts, directly inspired by the late 1940s and early 1950s.

 Warehouse & Co.

-Many collectors consider Warehouse & Co. the ultimate reference for reproductions of these iconic years.
+Many collectors consider Warehouse & Co. to be the ultimate benchmark when it comes to reproductions of these iconic years.

 • 13.5oz denim developed from vintage jeans analyzed thread by thread